Dream of: 08 March 1995 "One Third Price Book Store"

 As I was walking through a used book store in West Fort Worth, I began thinking I might like to buy the store and start my own used book business.
 I knew there was a chain of stores called Half Price Books that had been quite successful.
 If I followed their basic format, but sold the books at an even lower price, I could prosper.

 If I owned the store I was in, I could make some definite improvements.
-I looked down an aisle and saw perhaps 30 copies of the author Stephen King's novel, It, with the red title blazing on a black background.
+I looked down an aisle and saw perhaps 30 copies of Stephen King's novel, It, with the red title blazing on a black background.
 If I owned the store, I would get rid of most of the copies and only leave a few on the shelf.

 I also might have to expand the size of the store.
 I looked up to see that the arched ceiling was about 30 feet high.
 There was space for a second floor, which I might have to gradually construct, even while running the business on the first floor.

 I thought about how much I would charge for books.
 I could charge one fourth of the original price.
 But I concluded that one third would be better.
 After all, one third was the next fraction after one half.
 That would mean that if a book was originally three dollars, I would sell it for one dollar.
 That didn't leave me much room for profit; I needed to think more about that.

 If I sold the books for one third, I could call it the "One Third Half Price Book Store."
 But then I realized I wouldn't need the word "Half."
 I could just call it the "One Third Price Book Store."
 As I left the store, mulling over the words in my mind, I wanted to tell Carolina the name to see what she thought.

 Dream Epics Home Page